ellor1138/Breadcrumb/README.md

 * Can be use in conjunction with the <a href="https://github.com/ellor1138/Localizator" target="_blank">Localizator</a> plugin, to add localization (translation) capabilities.

 ## The Latest Version
-The latest version of this plugin can be found at the Github project page at https://github.com/ellor1138/Breadcrumb
+* The latest version of this plugin can be found at the Github project page at https://github.com/ellor1138/Breadcrumb
+* The latest version of this plugin can also be found at the CFWheels website at http://cfwheels.org/plugins/listing/90

 ## Documentation
 Documentation for this project can be found at https://github.com/ellor1138/Breadcrumb/wiki